 Supplements may have a dark sides, but one weight loss supplement takes the cake for sketchiness.

 I had never heard of DNP before researching the topic of diet pills for this post, but it turns out, this is one scary substance.
 DNP, also known as 2,4-Dinitrophenol, was first created during WWI for weapons and other important warfare tools.
 After that, it was used for a variety of purposes, like dyes, wood preservatives, and pesticides.
 Sounds just like something I want to put in my body.

 A few years later, a researcher named Maurice Tainter discovered its weight loss properties when consumed by humans by increasing their basal metabolic rate.
-It was later manufactured and sold over-the-counter, and all appeared well and good.
-At least until significant side-effects occurred, mostly cataracts, were reported, and DNP was then labeled “not fit for human consumption” in 1938.10 Since then, it has been found to leave permanent heart and nervous system damage as well.11
+Not long after that, companies manufactured and sold it over-the-counter.
+For awhile, all appeared well and good.
+At least until significant side-effects occurred.
+Cataracts were reported in large numbers, and DNP was then labeled “not fit for human consumption” in 1938.10 Since then, researchers have found that DNP can lead to leave permanent heart and nervous system damage as well.11

 DNP is alluring because of its ability to help people burn more calories and lose some fat without changing one’s lifestyle, but it has a history of creating nasty side effects.
 Taking DNP can cause:

 DNP has been known to put people into a coma, and eventually cause an agonizingly painful death.12 When people overdose on the stuff, they begin to experience the above symptoms about 3 hours after taking it.
 If it’s severe enough, the average length of time before death is about 14 hours.10